qaz812345/TrackNetV3/README.md

         └── match3/
 ```
 * Attributes in each csv files: `Frame, Visibility, X, Y`
+* Data preprocessing
+    ```
+    python preprocess.py
+    ```
+* The `frame` directories and the `val` directory will be generated after preprocessing.
+* Check the estimated background images in `<data_dir>/median`
+    * If available, the dataset will use the median image of the match; otherwise, it will use the median image of the rally.
+    * For example, you can exclude `train/match16/median.npz` due to camera angle discrepancies; therefore, the dataset will resort to the median image of the rally within match 16.
+* Set the data root directory to `data_dir` in `dataset.py`.
+    * `dataset.py` will generate the image mapping for each sample and cache the result in `.npy` files.
+    * If you modify any related functions in `dataset.py`, please ensure you delete these cached files.
 ### 2. Train Tracking Module
 * Train the tracking module from scratch
     ```